aamrits/aamrits/README.md

 - 👯 Growth is a continuous process, so keep learning
 - 🥅 2020 Goals: Do more coding and be a better version of me
 - ⚡ Fun fact: I'm a movie buff (Also FRIENDS / The Big Bang Theory admirer)

+📚 My Journey:
+5 years of experience [ e-commerce and Media and Entertainment sectors ].

+👨‍💻 Tech stack:
+I am a JavaScript enthusiast and this is the language I have chosen as my career path.
+I am also very passionate towards developing responsive web pages using HTML5, CSS3, Flexbox/Grid.

 ### Connect with me: